gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 though the model can forecast the groundwater levels for any and all of the 3792 groundwater measurement stations (as specified in the `messstellen_alle.csv` file located in the Groundwater folder).

 To train the model for a specific geographic location, first specify the station IDs for that location in the `gw_test_empty.csv` file.
-The stations in this file were filtered and processed using the function:
+The stations are filtered and processed using the function:

 ```bash
 filtered_groundwater_dict, filtered_gw_coordinates = process_and_store_data(